saltstack/salt/doc/topics/cloud/tencentcloud.rst

 show_image
 ~~~~~~~~~~
-Return details about a specific image, that can
+Return details about a specific image.
+This image can be used
-be used to create a new instance.
+to create a new instance.

 .. code-block:: bash